kawilliams/personal-website/index.md

 list_title: Projects
 ---

-I design data visualizations for high-performance computing data and investigate the use of visualization in Jupyter notebooks.
+I am interested in how we think about data and communicate those ideas.
+I also design data visualizations for high-performance computing data.